 NFL Week 3 winners, losers: Jimmy Garoppolo goes viral for wrong reasons

-Week 3 winners, losers: Jimmy G goes viral for wrong reasons originally appeared on NBC Sports Bayarea
+Week 3 winners, losers: Jimmy G goes viral for wrong reasons originally appeared on NBC Sports Philadelphia

 Football can be a beautiful sport to watch.